mattermost/mattermost-mobile/README.md

 ### Testing

 The apps are currently under development with a beta release planned for March.
-We cut a new build every Monday, so people can test it our and see what's new.
+We cut a new build every Monday, so people can test it out and see what's new.

 If you would like to help with testing the apps, you can: